Skip to main content

 4.1.5 Review and refer

-Nutritional action plans must be reviewed within the agreed timescales and adjusted dependant of the patients needs and the MUST rescreen.
-Dependant on the outcome of the review a dietetic referral should be considered and completed where appropriate.
+Nutritional action plans must be reviewed within the agreed timescales and adjusted dependent of the patients needs and the MUST rescreen.
+Dependent on the outcome of the review a dietetic referral should be considered and completed where appropriate.

 4.2 Definitions